AgoraDoc/dita-guide-reuse/RTC/start-project-setup-react-native.md

 # Project setup

-Follow the steps to create the environment necessary to add video call into your app.
+Follow the steps to create the environment necessary to add [feature] into your app.

 ## Create a React Native project